 All students at Utrecht University receive a digital student card.
 The student card is visible in the MyUU app as soon as you've successfully enrolled and paid your tuition fees.
 You can download the app in the Apple App Store or the Android Google Play Store.

-You will start your Master’s with a mandatory introduction week ‘Introducting Life Sciences’ (ILS) in the first week of September*.
-The week is part of the course Life Sciences Academy.
-The first week will cover all aspects of academic education, including science integrity, career development, and valorisation & industry.
+You will start your Master’s with a mandatory introduction week ‘Introducting Life Sciences’ (ILS) in the first week of the academic year.
+The week is part of the course Life Sciences Academy and will cover all aspects of academic education, including science integrity, career development, and valorisation & industry.

-International students will also receive an invitation for the UU Orientation Day on the Saturday preceding the introduction.
-Part of this programme consists of support and advice regarding practical matters, such as your registration with the city.
+International students will also receive an invitation for the UU Orientation Days, preceding the introduction.
+The Orientation programme consist of both social activities as well as information and advice regarding practical matters, such as your registration with the city.